jean-zhang/covey.town/FEATURES.md

 ## Playing the game:

-- When you are near other players outside of the maze, you will see a button in the top right corner of their video with the text ‘invite player’.
+- When you are near other players outside of the maze, you will see a button in the top right corner of their video with the text ‘invite to race'.
 - Clicking it will prompt an invite to that player
 - The opponent player will receive the game invite, and has 20 seconds to accept or reject
 - Once accepted, both players will be teleported to the beginning of the maze, and the instructions will open above the game window